Observation and Guidance I

 Grading options: A-F (default), P-NP, audit

-- Identifies the skills and strategies needed for making accurate observations of individual children based on child development principles.
+- Identify the skills and strategies needed for making accurate observations of individual children based on child development principles.

 Outcome Assessment Strategies